fem-uwu/sigma/README.md

-# sigma-web-archive
+# Sigma for Roblox
-What this?
-I want sigma website to come back so i do this Lol
+simple ass site for my script sigma for roblox bedwars dont expect this site to update often lol